-The majority of the Maryland Court of Special Appeals found that under the workers’ compensation setoff for uninsured motorist carriers under Maryland Insurance Article, § 19-513(e), Erie could escape its contractual obligations to pay for underinsured motorist coverage for the auto accident even though the workers’ compensation lien holder only took a little more than 10% of the full value of its lien.
+Most of the Maryland Court of Special Appeals found that under the workers’ compensation setoff for uninsured motorist carriers under Maryland Insurance Article, § 19-513(e), Erie could escape its contractual obligations to pay for underinsured motorist coverage for the auto accident even though the workers’ compensation lien holder only took a little over 10% of the full value of its lien.

-In another well reasoned dissent, Judge Timothy E. Meredith argues that it is an unreasonable windfall for Erie to get the benefit of the workers’ compensation lien beyond the $27,396.28 that was paid, because the victim was entitled to be placed in as good a financial position as if the negligent driver had a $250,000 policy; that is the point of modern UM coverage in the first place.
+In another well-reasoned dissent, Judge Timothy E. Meredith argues that it is an unreasonable windfall for Erie to get the benefit of the workers’ compensation lien beyond the $27,396.28 paid, because the victim may be placed in as good a financial position as if the negligent driver had a $250,000 policy; that is the point of modern UM coverage.

 This result does not place the insured in as good a position as he would have occupied if the tortfeasor had maintained similar policy limits of $250,000.
 Under a scenario in which the negligent driver maintained policy limits of $250,000, Blackburn would have received $246,305.66 from the workers’ compensation provider, and he would have received the $250,000 policy limits from the tortfeasor’s insurance carrier, out of which he would have had to reimburse the workers’ compensation provider $27,396.28 to satisfy its lien.1 The net